manwarA/biomole/_posts/2025-06-26-Statistical-test.md

   (3) Homoscadascity: The variance of error terms (residuals) should be consistent across all levels of the independent variables.
   (4) Multicolinearity: There should be little or no colinearity in the data.
 Lack of correlation among the independent variables that can affect the outcome.
   Apart from these, other assumptions such as absence of endogeneity, no outlier etc should also be obbserved.
-  There are various method that can test spurious data such as QQ plot (for normality assumption), VIF (variance inflation factor) to determine the outlier etc.
+  There are various method that can test spurious data such as QQ plot (for normality assumption), VIF (variance inflation factor) to determine the multicolinearity etc.

 #### 4. Logistic regression